nuadi/googlecrestscript/README.md

 # Questions, Comments, Feedback

-If you have any questions on how to use the function, comments on what could be improved, or general feedback on the script, this README, or bugs - Contact me
+If you have any questions on how to use the functions, comments on what could be improved, general feedback on the script, this README, or bugs - do not hesitate to contact me.
+I also help in custom implementations if your corp has some workflow that doesn't quite fit into the script's feature set.

 Reddit (best method): /u/nuadi

 Twitter: @nuadibantine

-In-game: Message Nuadi (CEO of Fem Bot Industries), or join the channel "Fembot Pub"

 If you have a GitHub account, feel free to create issues, feature requests, etc.